 Job Corps Management and Points of Contact (POCs) are responsible for ensuring that access to all Job Corps information resources is documented and approved, as stated in PRH Chapter 5.
-Access to Job Corps Information Technology (IT) resources should be documented and approved based on the segregation of duties established for each Job Corps site.
+Access to Job Corps IT resources should be documented and approved based on the segregation of duties established for each Job Corps site.
 Job Corps access to IT resources should be established based on segregation of duties and least privilege.
 The following procedures and guidelines should be followed when establishing access based on duties.

-The U.S. Department of Labor (DOL), National Office of Job Corps Policy and Requirements Handbook (PRH) states that Job Corps center operators and Outreach and Admissions/Career Transition Services (OA/CTS) contractors shall "submit written descriptions of control procedures to the contracting officer as part of the standard operating procedures in accordance with the schedule shown in Exhibit 5-1 (Standard Operating Procedures)."
+The U.S. Department of Labor, Office of Job Corps Policy and Requirements Handbook (PRH) states that Center operators and OA/CTS contractors shall "submit written descriptions of control procedures to the contracting officer as part of the standard operating procedures in accordance with the schedule shown in Exhibit 5-1 (Standard Operating Procedures)."
 It also states "Control procedures shall include: 1) Separation of duties; 2) Approval requirements; 3) Documentation requirements."
-(PRH Chapter 5.7, R4)
+(PRH, Chapter 5.7, R4)

-3.1 General Guidelines
+General Guidelines